AP Exclusive: China accuses outspoken tycoon in US of rape

 Although the United States does not have an extradition agreement with China, Beijing hopes that a mounting body of evidence could sway the U.S. government against extending the exiled businessman's visa, which is believed to expire in October, the Chinese officials said.

 Senior U.S. and Chinese officials have discussed the allegations against Guo, according to a third person with direct knowledge of the talks.
-The Chinese officials are asking the U.S. to cancel Guo's visa, according to the person, who spoke on condition of anonymity.
+The Chinese officials are asking the U.S. to cancel Guo's visa, according to the person, who spoke on condition of anonymity because they weren't authorized to disclose the discussions.

 It's unclear what steps Washington plans to take, if any.
 The White House would not comment on the matter.

-The Guo saga highlights how China's efforts to repatriate elite Chinese seeking refuge on American soil have become increasingly contentious in the bilateral relationship.
+The Guo saga highlights how China's efforts to repatriate elite Chinese seeking refuge on American soil have become increasingly contentious.
 The U.S. government has often refused Beijing's demands to extradite corruption suspects, citing flimsy evidence and China's opaque justice system.
 But the U.S. has sent back two Chinese fugitives in the past three months, including one suspected of rape.

 In recent months, Guo has become a widely followed — and, in the eyes of China's leadership, highly destabilizing — social media presence by serving up sensational, if mostly unverifiable, tales of corruption and scandal within the Communist Party's innermost sanctum, including among Xi's closest allies.